william-Dic/DeepBattler/README.md

-# [❗Update: We are trying using GRPO to train a new SOTA RL Policy, check the other branch]
+# [❗Update: We are using GRPO to train a new SOTA RL Policy, check the other branch to get more details]
 ---
 # DeepBattler - Your BEST LLM Battlegrounds Coach/Friend！🍻🍻 <a id="english"></a>